Aseroe coccinea: Description

 Like all Phallaceae species, A. coccinea begins its development in the form of a roughly spherical whitish "egg" that is 10–15 mm in diameter, lying on or partially submerged in the substrate.
 On the base of the egg is a white strand of mycelium.
 The exoperidium (the outer tissue layer) is white to cream-colored with a fibrous surface.
 The inner layer is membranous, with a hyaline (translucent) endoperidium (inner tissue layer).
 The slimy spore-bearing mass, the gleba, is olive-brown to greenish-black, with a slightly fetid odor.
 When the mushroom is mature, it covers the upper surface of a disc on the top of the receptacle.
 The receptacle has a cylindrical stipe, 10–15 mm tall, 7–15 mm in diameter at the top, somewhat fusiform (tapered at both ends) or sometimes just tapered towards the base.
 The stipe is pale pink near the top, white to cream at the base, spongy in texture, and hollow.
 The top of the receptacle is flattened to form a disc that bears 7–9, narrow, tapering "arms".
 The arms consist of a single bright red tube-like chamber, that is 4–10 mm long and 0.7–2 mm thick.

 The thick-walled spores are ellipsoid to cylindrical, and measure 4–5 by 2–2.5 μm.
 They are hyaline (translucent), have a smooth surface, and are sometimes truncated at the base.
 The peridium of the "egg" is divided into two distinct layers of tissue.
 The outer is up to 250–400 μm thick, and made of filamentous, interwoven hyphae measuring 2.5–5 μm in diameter.
 These hyphae are thick-walled, septate, and hyaline.
 Also present in this outer layer are thick-walled pseudoparenchymatous cells (angular, randomly arranged, and tightly packed) that are 7–50 μm thick, spherical or nearly so, and yellowish-brown to pale brown.
 The inner tissue layer of the peridium is 100–250 μm thick and made of elongated filamentous hyphae that are 2–5 μm in diameter.
 These thick-walled hyphae are arranged in a roughly parallel fashion, septate, and hyaline.
 The receptacle consists of thick-walled, roughly spherical pseudoparenchymatous cells 5–15.5 μm thick, that contain intracellular pigment.

 Similar species

-A. coccinea closely resembles A. arachnoidea, but may be distinguished from the latter by its bright red arms, and its larger spores (4–5 by 2.5–3 μm in A. coccinea compared with 2.5–3.5 by 1.5 μm in A. arachnoidea).
-A. arachnoidea is known from Asia and West Africa.
+A. coccinea closely resembles Lysurus arachnoideus, syn Aseroe arachnoidea, but may be distinguished from the latter by its bright red arms, and its larger spores (4–5 by 2.5–3 μm in A. coccinea compared with 2.5–3.5 by 1.5 μm in S. arachnoideus).
+L. arachnoideus is known from Asia and West Africa.
 A. rubra is a relatively common pantropical species, and differs from A. coccinea in its reddish receptacle (compared with pink to cream-colored in A. coccinea) and bifurcating arms that are typically multichambered.